umbraco/UmbracoDocs/Fundamentals/Setup/Install/install-umbraco-with-vs-code-v9.md

 After this VS Code will have created a folder called `.vscode` that contains a file called `tasks.json`, it's this file that tells VS Code how to build your project.

 Now that we've told VS Code how to build your project, we need to tell it how to actually launch it, luckily VS Code can also do this for you.
-First click the little play button in the left side menu, and then click the "create a launch.json file" link.
+First, click the little play button in the left side menu, and then click the "create a launch.json file" link.

 ![Creating launch.json file](images/VsCode/creatingLaunchFile.png)